Waiting for Market Conditions to Align

 Where ConfluenceMeter fits

-ConfluenceMeter is a decision filter designed to help you recognize alignment versus conflict across timeframes without constant chart watching.
-Instead of guessing whether it’s time to act, you can see whether your chosen timeframes are coherent or mixed.
+ConfluenceMeter helps by making alignment versus conflict visible earlier and more clearly.
+Instead of guessing whether it is time to act, you can first see whether your chosen timeframes are coherent or still mixed.

-This supports waiting for market conditions to align by making “stand down” a clear decision when conditions are mixed.
+That supports waiting for market conditions to align by making stand-down a structured decision instead of a vague feeling.
 When alignment is absent, it becomes easier to stop scanning and stop forcing.
+When alignment is present, you still decide how to trade, but you do so in a context that supports discipline rather than urgency.